erikdubois/Ultimate-Elementary-Os/README.md

-# To add other repositories
+# To be able to add other repositories

+e.g. simplescreenrecorder

 	sudo apt install software-properties-common

+# To be able to install deb files

+e.g. dropbox

+	sudo apt install gdebi